 Several types of advanced, intelligent traffic control systems operate on the basis of adaptive green phases and flexible co-ordination in (sub) networks based on measured traffic conditions [1], [2].
 Where historic data is available, or where behaviour is caused by anticipated circumstances, these systems have proved very effective.
 For example it is possible to train signal heads to learn traffic pattern for a period of time.
 Such signal heads will be able to control traffic as long as the traffic pattern is closed to the learned pattern.
 It has been proven that learning based approaches can improve the performance of Urban Traffic Control (UTC) systems, by enabling centralized or decentralized learning and decision making within the system [3], [4], [5], [6].
-One of such approach is the Distributed W-Learning (DWL), which in simulations outperforms widely-deployed fixedtime and simple adaptive UTC controllers under a variety of traffic loads and patterns [7].

 These adaptive approaches to traffic control are still not optimal during unforeseen situations such as road incidents, road works, car breakdowns, and simply when traffic demand changes rapidly within a short time interval.
-In such circumstances, the best that are usually achieved is the use of some fixed signal timings or set of default programmed behaviour, until the situation reverts back to a recognized state [8].
+In such circumstances, the best that are usually achieved is the use of some fixed signal timings or set of default programmed behaviour, until the situation reverts back to a recognized state [7][8].
 To cope with such a situation, a system needs to be able to consider the factors affecting the situation at hand: the road network, the state of traffic flows, the road capacity limit, availability of roads within the network to mention a few.
 All these factors will be peculiar to the particular set of circumstances causing the problem [9].
 Hence there is a need for a system that can reason with the capabilities of the control assets, and the situation's parameters as sensed by road sensors and generate a set of actions or decisions that can be taken to alleviate the situation.
 In this paper, we argue and demonstrate that systems that provide such dynamically created plans can be obtained from the use of automated planning technology.

-The field of Artificial Intelligence Planning, or AI Planning, has evidenced a significant advancement in planning techniques in the last 10 - 15 years, which has led to development of efficient planning systems [10], [11], [12], [13] that can input expressive models of applications.
+The field of Artificial Intelligence Planning, or Al Planning, has evidenced a significant advancement in planning techniques in the last 10 - 15 years, which has led to development of efficient planning systems [10], [11], [13] that can input expressive models of applications.
 The existence of these general planning tools has motivated engineers in designing and developing complex application models which closely approximate real world problems [14], [15], [16].
-Hence, AI Planning has a growing role in realisation of intelligent control systems.
+Hence, Al Planning has a growing role in realisation of intelligent control systems.
 The long term goal of this research field is to exploit a traditional control system architecture, which is based on reactive reasoning, and embed it with situational awareness, together with declarative representation of goals, actions and states of its environment, and explore the possibility of using planning engines to support deliberative reasoning within this system.